East Liverpool, Ohio: Historic places

 Due to being the home of a large industry with many wealthy business owners, 16 different properties and three historic districts are listed on the National Register of Historic Places, in addition to the Beginning Point of the U.S. Public Land Survey, the only National Historic Landmark in Columbiana County.

 The Diamond Historic District is at the one-sided traffic diamond between Market Street and East Sixth Street.
 The area is triangular, bounded by three roads.
 Buildings at the Diamond date back to 1884.
 The East Fifth Street Historic District consists of three blocks of downtown East Liverpool along East Fifth street between Market Street and Broadway, listed due to its examples of Neoclassical architecture.
 East Liverpool Downtown Historic District covers the whole of downtown in 22 acres, and is noted for its Italianate and Second Empire architecture as well as its prominence as a commercial center in East Liverpool's history.

 Many historic properties in East Liverpool were the homesteads of prominent business owners throughout the late 19th century.
 These include the Cassius Clark Thompson House (1876), Ikirt House (1888), Homer Laughlin House (1882), Godwin-Knowles House (1890), and the Richard L. Cawood Residence (1923), all of unique architectural styles.

-The remaining structures on the listing are large, multi-story businesses that had historical significance in East Liverpool's economy and community during the 20th century, such as the original East Liverpool Post Office (1909), East Liverpool Pottery (1844), Andrew Carnegie's Public Library (1902), the original YMCA (1913), the Civil Works Administration's City Hall (1934), the Elks Club building (1916), Odd Fellows Temple (1907), Mary A. Patterson Memorial building (1924), Potters Savings and Loan (1904), the first Potters National Bank (1881), and the Travelers Hotel (1907).
+The remaining structures on the listing are large, multi-story businesses that had historical significance in East Liverpool's economy and community during the 20th century, such as the original East Liverpool Post Office (1909), Goodwin Baggott Pottery (1844), Carnegie Public Library (1902), the original YMCA (1913), the Civil Works Administration City Hall (1934), the Elks Club building (1916), Odd Fellows Temple (1907), Mary A. Patterson Memorial building (1924), Potters Savings and Loan (1904), the first Potters National Bank (1881), and the Travelers Hotel (1907).

-Parks and recreation
+Sports and recreation

 There are two public parks within East Liverpool city limits.
 Thompson Park was established after composer Will Lamartine Thompson donated 100 acres of land to the city in 1899.
 It opened in 1900 as a green space to get away from the industry of the city.
 It has been open ever since, and amenities include picnic pavilions, a swimming pool, a football field, a baseball field, a disc golf course, a playground and walking trails.
 The Broadway Wharf on the Ohio River includes a small public park and boat launch.

-Sports
+The Lewis and Clark National Historic Trail, which commemorates the Lewis and Clark Expedition of 1804 to 1806, passes through East Liverpool.

 The semipro East Liverpool Potters basketball team of the Central Basketball League played in the city from 1906 to 1909, and an East Liverpool Potters minor league baseball club was fielded from 1906 to 1912.
 The East Liverpool Country Club has a 9-hole golf course designed by Willie Park, Jr., that opened on July 14, 1921.